MIPLabCH/myPLS/README.md

 ### Bugs and questions
-Please contact Daniela Zoller at XXXX or Valeria Kebets at valkebets@gmail.com
+Please contact Daniela Zoller at daniela.zoller@epfl.ch or Valeria Kebets at valkebets@gmail.com